 “Raw diets, both home-prepared and commercial, have become more popular.
 Advocates of raw diets claim benefits ranging from improved longevity to superior oral or general health and even disease resolution (especially gastrointestinal disease).
 Often the benefits of providing natural enzymes and other substances that may be altered or destroyed by cooking are also cited.
 However, proof for these purported benefits is currently restricted to testimonials, and no published peer-reviewed studies exist to support claims made by raw diet advocates.
 No studies have examined differences in animals fed raw animal products to those fed any other type of diet (kibble, canned, or home cooked) with the exception of looking at the effects on digestibility.
 Typically raw meats (but not other uncooked foods like grains or starches) are slightly more digestible than cooked meat."

-The best advice we can give you for finding the best nutrition program for your senior dog is: (1) discuss the topic with your veterinarian and spend some time online reading about dog food (here’s just one resource to get you started); (2) if you decide on dry food, add fresh foods on a regular basis; and (3) keep an eye on consumer alerts concerning product recalls.
+The best advice we can give you for finding the best nutrition program for your senior dog is: (1) discuss the topic with your veterinarian and spend some time the Dog Food Adviser site; (2) if you decide on dry food, add fresh foods on a regular basis; and (3) keep an eye on consumer alerts concerning product recalls.

 What about variety?